fbpx

 Mount Shasta

-Where to stay: The beautifully restored, Art and Crafts-style McCloud Hotel Bed & Breakfast was built in 1915 and features an inviting front porch, a cozy lobby, beautiful gardens, two restaurants, and 16 handsome guest rooms.
-Just down the street, the McCloud Mercantile Hotel is housed inside the original 1895 McCloud River Mercantile and features a stylish assortment of 12 unique guest rooms, each inspired by an aspect of the region’s rich history.
+In downtown McCloud, the Art and Crafts-style McCloud Hotel Bed & Breakfast features an inviting front porch, a cozy lobby, and two onsite restaurants.
+Just down the street, the McCloud Mercantile Hotel is housed inside the original 1895 mercantile and features stylish guest rooms inspired by the region’s rich history.
+Steeped in history, the McCloud River Bed & Breakfast is a Victorian country inn nestled on five acres that has been lovingly restored with period details.

 Napa Valley vineyard in the fall